What are the new ‘Stratus’ Covid symptoms as cases rise across UK

 Do the Covid vaccines work against new strains?

-Based on available evidence the WHO said the current approved Covid-19 vaccines are expected to remain effective to this variant against symptomatic and severe disease.
+Based on available evidence, the WHO said the current approved Covid vaccines are expected to remain effective against this variant against symptomatic and severe disease.

-However, some experts have warned Stratus could also evade immunity from jabs.
+However, some experts have warned that Stratus could also evade immunity from jabs.

 Join our commenting forum